GISTools/GISTools.github.io/README.md

 # GISTools.github.io
-This is the website for sharing tools and maps developed for peer-reviewed publications.
+This is the website for sharing tools and maps developed for my peer-reviewed publications.